FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 We encourage you to try using these controls, **while** paying particular attention to how the interaction changes depending on the position of the controls.
 For example, if you have your servo rotating a screen (or a piece of cardboard) from one position to another, what changes about the interaction if the control is on the same side of the screen, or the opposite side of the screen?
 Trying and retrying different configurations generally helps reveal what a design choice changes about the interaction -- _make sure to document what you tried_!

-### Part E
-### Materiality

-**Open Ended**: We are putting very few constraints on this part and we want you to get creative.

-Design a system with the Pi and anything from your kit with a focus on form, and materiality.
-The "stuff" that enclose the system should be informed by the desired interaction.
-What would a computer made of rocks be like?
-How would an ipod made of grass behave?
-Would a roomba made of gold clean your floor any differently?
-Document what material you are prototyping with, include candidates that were considered even if they were set aside later, and explain your selection(s).

-### Part 2.

-Following exploration and reflection from Part 1, complete the "looks like," "works like" and "acts like" prototypes for your design, reiterated below.

 ### Part F
 ### Record

-### Reiterating:
-Deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:
+Document all the prototypes and iterations you have designed and worked on!
+Again, deliverables for this lab are writings, sketches, photos, and videos that show what your prototype:
 * "Looks like": shows how the device should look, feel, sit, weigh, etc.
 * "Works like": shows what the device can do
 * "Acts like": shows how a person would interact with the device